plandes/zotsite/doc/usage.md

 You can indicate where the program configuration file is with the `ZOTSITERC` environment variable or use the `--config` command line program.

-See the full [configuration file] for example of all options.
+See the [test case configuration file] for example of all options.
 A few important options include:

 * *data_dir*: the directory where the Zotero DB files live
 * *match_children*: when using --collection, match on items as well
 * *file_mapping*: one of: item or long